zzerexx/scripts/README.md

 You are allowed to use this ESP in your script as long as you credit me (zzerexx or zzerexx#3970)
 ```

-## Update v1.5.0
+## Update v1.5.1
-AntiDetection now only disables ScriptContext.Error
+Added UseTeamColor for HealthBars
-Added HealthBars; Visualizes the player's health with a bar
+this only applies to the outline

 # Universal Esp with UI
 Updated June 23, 2021